 Many clients report that their accountant is no good at explaining things to them.
 The clients give up asking because they don’t get the answers that they need.

-Typically, what is happening is that the accountant is so familiar with the material that they unconsciously use jargon which is not readily understandable by most clients.
+Typically, what is happening is that the accountant is so familiar with the material that they unconsciously use jargon which is not easily understandable to most clients.

 How to avoid this.

 Test the accountant by asking him/her to explain something to you.
-Bring a situation that you had previously or something topical for you now and discuss this with the accountant.
+Bring a situation that you previously had or something topical for you now and discuss this with them.

 Hidden commissions or biased advice